pecknigel/framework-engineering-collaborative-learning/README.md

 # Framework Engineering Collaborative Learning

-This repo introduces the Framework Engineering Collaborative Learning program from the [Prescription Free Academy of Web Development and Software Engineering](https://prescriptionfree.academy/).
+This repo introduces the Framework Engineering Collaborative Learning program.

 It includes general information and documentation relating to the program, along with links to individual project repos.